🎁 PET BIZ FRIENDS! Save $100+ on My Most Popular Offers → LAST CALL!

 Pet owners have a lot of options when it comes to allergy and intolerance tests for their pups.
 Some tests will require a visit to your regular vet’s office, some might take you to a specialist.

 I think a good place to start is with an at-home test.
-It’s going to be the most affordable option and if it gives you the answers you need, then great!
+It’s going to be the most affordable option, and if it gives you the answers you need, then that would be great!
 If you need further help, you’ll have a lot of great information about potential allergens to share with your veterinarian.

 What’s the difference between an allergy and an intolerance?
 Intolerances can cause discomfort and distress.
 Allergies are more severe and can even be life-threatening.
 It’s important that you discuss any symptoms your dog is experiencing with your veterinarian so you can take the right steps to help them.